cslarsen/csl.name/_posts/2006-10-20-lua-and-cpp.markdown

 disqus: true
 ---

-In this short tutorial I'll show how to create a C or C++ program that exposes functions to Lua.
+In this short tutorial I'll show how to run Lua programs from C and C++ and how to expose functions to them.
+It's easy!

 **Update:** The code in this post has been updated for Lua 5.2.4.
 I haven't checked if the Lua 5.3 C API is backwards-compatible with 5.2.
 All the code